MatteoSolavagione/MatteoSolavagione/README.md

 ![](https://github.com/MatteoSolavagione/MatteoSolavagione/blob/main/a-for-programmers-wallpaper.png)
 # Hi there 👋
 I'm Matteo, 19 years IT student at high school.
 I like developing websites and web applications.
-My goal ia to become a full stack developer.
+My goal is to become a full stack developer.
 - 👀 I’m interested in programming
 - 💻 I’m currently learning Javascript
 - 📫 If you want to reach me, this is my email: **matteosolavagione04@gmail.com**